 At the beginning of a breakup and through a divorce, it’s very hard to imagine being friends with your ex.
 In fact, the relationship usually gets a lot worse (which is unimaginable) when two people go from being in a bad marriage and living together to separating and filing for divorce.

 In many cases, at the beginning of a divorce, all the ugliness comes out.
 People aren’t themselves, and there is bitterness, anger, resentment and fear that all surface to the point where couples can’t stand the sight of one another.

-Eventually, however, the divorce ends and the two people go their separate ways and hopefully come to terms with what happened, accept what is, and move on.
-Now, if the couple has kids, they have no choice but to continue to interact until the kids become adults, and for some that can mean several years.
+Eventually, however, the divorce ends and the two people go their separate ways and hopefully come to terms with what happened, accept the past, and begin to move on.
+Now, if the couple has children, they have no choice but to continue to interact until the kids become adults, ad even after that!
 My point is, being divorced with no kids means you can walk away after the divorce and never see or hear from the person again.
 When there are kids involved, you will have to have some type of relationship with your ex.

 There is a spectrum of what that relationship can look like.
-On one end, it can be a complete nightmare, where feelings of anger, bitterness and resentment are ever present and the two people cannot bring themselves to coparent in any real way.
+On one end, it can be a complete nightmare, where feelings of anger, bitterness and resentment remain, and the two people cannot bring themselves to coparent in any real way.
 They stick with necessary communication about pick ups and drop offs.
 That’s it.

 Moving along the spectrum, the relationship can be cool and distant, but tolerable.
 A casual, cold hello.
 A wave, perhaps.

 Taking things further up the line, a post-divorce relationship can be pleasant.
 It can be warm and sentimental.
 There can be beautiful co-parenting going on and the kids can see the parents being kind to each other and benefit tremendously from it.